Returns to beef producers down even with retail shortages possible

-Slumping beef prices have prompted many Idaho producers to hold onto their cattle longer than planned, despite extremely strong retail sales and mounting concerns that a national meat shortage may be looming.
+Idaho cattlemen face slumping prices and a supply glut, despite extremely strong retail sales and mounting concerns that a national meat shortage may be looming.

-Food producers nationwide are reeling from the loss of sales to restaurants and food service providers, which have been forced to close or switch to delivery or carryout service only for the public's protection amid the COVID-19 pandemic.
-Meanwhile, retailers are struggling to keep up with new business following the demand shift.
+Food producers nationwide are reeling from lost sales to restaurants and food service providers forced to close or offer only delivery or carryout service amid the COVID-19 pandemic.
+Meanwhile, retailers are struggling to keep up with new business following a shift in demand in their favor.

-Restaurant and school closures caused by the disease outbreak have hit Idaho dairies especially hard, leading many producers to dump milk with no place to sell it.
+With prices so soft, many cattlemen have held onto livestock they’d planned to sell.

 “On the poultry side we received word two days ago some chicken producers were taking entire houses of broiler chickens and gassing them because they had no place to take them,” said Chris Young, executive director of the Pennsylvania-based American Association of Meat Processors.